plone/plone.rest/README.rst

 The CORSPolicy directive supports the following options:

 allow_origin
-  Origins that are allowed access to the resource.
+  Origins that are allowed to access the resource.
 Either a comma separated list of origins, e.g. "http://example.net,http://mydomain.com" or "*".

 allow_methods
   A comma separated list of HTTP method names that are allowed by this CORS policy, e.g. "DELETE,GET,OPTIONS,PATCH,POST,PUT".
+If not specified, all methods for which there's a service registerd are allowed.

 allow_credentials
   Indicates whether the resource supports user credentials in the request.